nainemom/viska/Readme.md

 npm run dev:client # to start client locally on :8080 port
 ```

-## Donate?
+## Donation
-If you like this project and want to help me, You can send me BTC to the following address:
+If you like this project and want to help, You can send me BTC to the following address:
 ```
 1DckVaVPkJQDBfga2Wd8moX9MbqUiurNoL
 ```